Learned Adaptive Mesh Generation: Analysis

-\paragraph{Benefit of adaptive sampling} Uniform sampling of the domain is a reasonable option when the boundary is known but not the boundary conditions or source terms.
+Uniform sampling of the domain is a reasonable option when the boundary is known but not the boundary conditions or source terms.
 Given the latter, uniform meshes are usually sub-optimal with respect to computation time.
 For the same computation time, uniform meshes usually result in larger error than adaptive meshes that consider boundary conditions.
 For example, Figure~\ref{uniform} plots the RE (L2) vs time as well as the number of vertices for uniform meshing of a mesh in Thingi10k (moldgenerator).
 The result of applying LAMG to the same boundary mesh is shown with a cross.
 Although larger uniform meshes may be generated with lower error, the computational time grows rapidly.

-\paragraph{Trading off error for time} A simple scaling of the predicted sizing field by a parameter $\eta \in \mathbb{R}^+$ can control the size of the mesh.
-Of course, more sophisticated approaches such as a gamma or other transfer curve may also be used.
-Figure~\ref{fig:eta} shows the impact of $\eta$ on the error, size and execution time.
-This is also useful for tuning to suit a specific meshing algorithm (or library), since each algorithm exhibits a different size and quality, even for the same sizing field.

-\paragraph{Network size and training} We found that a small network was sufficient to produce a speedup compared to other methods.
-However, when a large number of training shapes are available, the training loss of smaller networks saturate during training.
-Thus, we trained the large dataset with more parameters.
-However, there was diminishing returns, with $h_{\theta4}$ being similar in performance (within $1\%$) to $h_{\theta5}$ while being significantly cheaper (by $30\%$) to train.

-\paragraph{Boundary conditions} In this paper, we restrict our experiments to Dirichlet boundary conditions.
-In theory, our method is only limited by the scope of boundary conditions that can be handled with the Monte Carlo method (Walk on Stars~\cite{sawhney2023walk,miller2024walkin}).
-Although it is known to be effective at handling Robin and Neumann boundary conditions, the lack of publicly available source code has impeded validation of those conditions.

-\paragraph{Limitations} When meshes contain sparse thin features, the sampling needs to be large for reasonable $n$ after rejection outwith the domain.
-The network sometimes conservatively predicts denser meshing limiting our performance gain.
-Also, since existing MC methods are only applicable to a subset of PDE problems with specific boundary conditions, we inherit those limitations.
+In cases where the domain has volumetrically thin features or high (surface) curvature, this gap widens further.
+The plot is reassuring that LAMG's behavior is consistent with classical adaptive methods such as AMR.